-Chrome built-in PDF viewer gives users convenience to open PDF files.
+Chrome built-in PDF viewer gives us the convenience to open PDF files.
 However, it blocks the access of your other PDF software like Adobe Reader at the same time.
-In such case, you may want to know how to disable Chrome PDF viewer.
+In such case, you may want to know how to disable the Chrome PDF viewer.

-It’s much easier disable it in Chrome that is lower than version 57.
+It’s much easier to disable it in Chrome that is lower than version 57.

-Just open Plugin page by entering about:plugins in Google search box and hitting Enter.
+Just open the Plugin page by entering about:plugins in Google search box and hitting Enter.

 Then you can disable the PDF viewer in the open page.

 If you found that you cannot open plugins page in your Chrome, that’s very likely you use Chrome that is of Version 57 onwards.
 And, from Version 57 onwards, the plugins page has been removed in Chrome.